 Course Outline

-I. Accessibility.
-What it is and what problems are most commonly associated with it.
+I. Accessibility: What it is and what problems are most commonly associated with it.

 1. What is accessibility?;

-2. Are people with disabilities rare?;
+2. Are people with disabilities a rarity?;

 3. Who is a person with a disability?;

-4. People with motor function impairments;
+4. People with motor dysfunction;

-5. People with cognitive and intellectual impairments;
+5. People with cognitive and intellectual disorders;

-6. People with hearing impairments;
+6. People with hearing dysfunction;

-7. People with visual impairments;
+7. People with visual dysfunction;

-9. Groups with disabilities are not homogeneous;
+9. Groups of people with disabilities are not homogeneous;

 II.
-Digital Accessibility and the WCAG Standard
+Digital Accessibility and WCAG Standard

 1. What is digital accessibility?

-2. Who sets the standards for digital accessibility?
+2. Who sets digital accessibility standards?

 3. WCAG as the foundation of accessibility